vinay2003/ReactLearning-Project/currency-converter/README.md

 The application will be available at `http://localhost:5173`.

+## Usage

+1. Open the application in your browser.
+2. Adjust the settings (length, symbols, numbers, uppercase/lowercase).
+3. Click "Generate" to create a new password.
+4. Click "Copy" to copy the generated password to your clipboard.

 ## Deployment

-To create a production build of the project, run:
+To build the project for production, run:

 ```bash
 npm run build
 ```

-The optimized production build will be generated in the `dist` directory.
-You can deploy it on platforms like **Vercel**, **Netlify**, or any static hosting service.
+The production-ready build will be in the `dist` directory.
+You can deploy it to any static hosting service like **Netlify** or **Vercel**.

 ## Contributing

-If you'd like to contribute to the project, feel free to open issues or submit pull requests.
-Contributions, whether bug fixes or new features, are always welcome!

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+Contributions are welcome!
+If you have suggestions or improvements, please open an issue or submit a pull request.